Editorial Board profiles

 Dr D'Addario's research interest is the study of the behavioral and molecular events occurring in the central nervous system in different psychiatric conditions, focusing in particular on the role of the epigenetic mechanisms in the transcriptional regulation of relevant components of endogenous systems, such as the opioid and the endocannabinoid systems.

 Dr D'Addario is the Journal of Cannabis Research Section Editor for Cannabis and cannabinoid biochemistry and genetics.
+This section covers the biochemistry and genetics of whole-plant products, plant-derived constituents (phytocannabinoids, terpenes, flavonoids), and synthetic cannabinoids.

 Brian Fairman is an epidemiologist whose primary interest is in understanding and addressing drug use, addiction, and related health consequences in the population.
 One of the areas he studies is how social contexts, such as neighborhoods, policies, and peers/families, influence drug-using behaviors over time.
 He also investigates how people use drugs from how they combine them to new methods of consumption.

 Dr Fairman is the Journal of Cannabis Research Section Editor for Epidemiology and public health.
+This section covers the epidemiology of cannabis use and cannabis-related disorders in all populations, as well as their impact on public health, public safety, and socioeconomic conditions.

 Celia Morgan is Professor of Psychopharmacology at University of Exeter, UK.